zendesk/sdk_unity_plugin/README.md

 3. Creating your own class that uses Zendesk

     * To use the Zendesk SDK in Unity, you must create a class that extends `MonoBehaviour` and attach it to a `GameObject` in your scene.
-    * Include the following three methods in your class:
+    * Include the following two methods in your class:

-        c#
-        /** initialize zendesk in the Awake() method of the GameObject a script of yours is attached to */ void Awake() {
+    ```c#
+    // initialize Zendesk and set an identity.
+See ZendeskExample.cs for more information
+    void Awake() {
-            ZendeskSDK.ZDKConfig.Initialize (gameObject); // DontDestroyOnLoad automatically called on your supplied gameObject
+        ZendeskSDK.ZDKConfig.Initialize (gameObject, "https://{subdomain}.zendesk.com", "{applicationId}", "{oauthClientId}"); // DontDestroyOnLoad automatically called on your supplied gameObject
+        ZendeskSDK.ZDKConfig.AuthenticateAnonymousIdentity();
     }

-        /** must include this method for android to behave properly */ void OnApplicationPause(bool pauseStatus) {
-            ZendeskSDK.ZDKConfig.OnApplicationPause (pauseStatus);
-        }

-        /** must include this method for any zendesk callbacks to work */ void OnZendeskCallback(string results) {
+    // must include this method for any zendesk callbacks to work
+    void OnZendeskCallback(string results) {
         ZendeskSDK.ZDKConfig.CallbackResponse (results);
     }
+    ```

 4. Android conflicts

     * You may already have a file at `/Assets/Plugins/Android/AndroidManifest.xml`.
 If so, you will have to manually merge the items of that manifest with the one we supply in our plugin.
-Specifically, your `<application>` tag must have the `android:theme="@style/ZendeskSdkTheme"` attribute, and your `UnityPlayerActivity` (or derived class) `<activity>` entry must have `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />` as a child tag.
+Specifically, your `<application>` tag must have the `android:theme="@style/UnityTheme"` attribute, and your `UnityPlayerActivity` (or derived class) `<activity>` entry must have `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />` as a child tag.

 ## App Configuration and Zendesk App Interfaces